Interlacing Diffusions: Applications and examples

 \subsection{Brownian motions in half line and BES(3)}

 The process we will consider here, taking values in a symplectic Gelfand-Tsetlin pattern, was first constructed by Cerenzia in \cite{Cerenzia} as the diffusive scaling limit of the symplectic Plancherel growth model.
 It is built from reflecting and killed Brownian motions in the half line.

-So suppose the diffusion $\hat{L}$ is a reflecting Brownian motion in the positive half line and let $\hat{P}_t^1$ be the semigroup it gives rise to.
-Then its conjugate diffusion $L$ is a Brownian motion absorbed when it reaches $0$ and let $P_t^1$ be the semigroup of Brownian motion \textit{killed} (not absorbed) at 0.
-In the simplest setting of $W^{1,1}$, consider the situation of an $L$-diffusion getting reflected upwards off $\hat{L}$.
-Letting, $\hat{h}_{1,1}(x)=1$, we obtain that $h_{1,1}(x)=\int_{0}^{x}1dx=x$.

-Now note that $P_t^{1,h_{1,1}}$ is exactly the semigroup of a $BES(3)$ process.
-As is well known, a Bessel process of dimension 3 is Brownian motion conditioned to stay in $(0,\infty)$ by an $h$-transform with the function $x$.
-Then Proposition \ref{Master} gives the following relation,
+We begin in the simplest possible setting: